datadesk/django-for-data-analysis-nicar-2016/README.md

   - **response_days** - This should reflect the number of days it takes to respond to a complaint, however it is calculated differently for open and closed cases.
 So, this is a good example of why you need to understand your data.
 We calculated this field manually.

-- There are also a few fields that we're calculating at the time we load the data:
+There are also a few fields that we're calculating at the time we load the data:
   - **full_address** - Caching the address by concatenating the seven different address fields.
   - **is_closed** - An easier way to find whether a case is "closed" or not.
   - **days_since_complaint** - Our calculated "response_days" field from above.
 Finds the difference between the date received and the date closed.
   - **gt_30_days**, **gt_90_days**, **gt_180_days**, **more_than_one_year** - Different booleans to make it easy to access cases of a certain age.

-- load Complaints data
+Then, let's load the complaints data:

 ```bash
 $ python manage.py load_complaints